FidelusAleksander/ghcertified/content/questions/admin/question-062.md

 ---
-question: "What are the repository roles available in a GitHub organization?"
+question: "What are the repository roles available in a GitHub organization?
+(Choose five.)"
 archetype: "questions"
 title: "Question 062"
 draft: false